aschet/widelands-cheats/README.md

 ## Installation

-Copy the file 'cheats.lua' into the Widelands directory.
+Copy the file `cheats.lua` into the Widelands directory.

 ## Usage and Effect